redis-stack/redis-stack-docs/docs/stack/insight/_index.md

 ### Connection management

-* Automatically discover and add your local Redis or Redis Stack databases (that use standalone connection type and do not require authentication)
+* Automatically discover and add your local Redis or Redis Stack databases (that use standalone connection type and do not require authentication).
-* Discover your databases in Redis Enterprise Cluster and databases with Flexible plans in Redis Cloud
+* Discover your databases in Redis Enterprise Cluster and databases with Flexible plans in Redis Cloud.
-* Use a form to enter your connection details and add any Redis database running anywhere (including OSS Cluster, Sentinel)
+* Use a form to enter your connection details and add any Redis database running anywhere (including OSS Cluster, Sentinel).

 <img src="/docs/stack/insight/images/Databases.png">